julybatchns/backend_june_cuvette/README.md

 - 3. Single-threaded: Node.js uses a single thread to handle multiple requests concurrently by using asynchronous programming.

 - 4. Modules: Node.js uses the CommonJS module system to import and export code between files.

+### HTTP

+- 1. HTTP (HyperText Transfer Protocol) is the foundation of any data exchange on the web and a key concept when working with Express.js, a web framework for Node.js.
+In Express, you will often deal with requests and responses that conform to the HTTP protocol.

+- 2. HTTP Methods

+* GET: Retrieve information.
+* POST: Submit data to be processed.
+* PUT: Update a resource.
+* DELETE: Remove a resource.
+* PATCH: Partially update a resource.